-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Production of SPG on Trees, SPG not produced within 15 SPG not produced during SPG not produced during Landscaping and months of adopting the Plan. the AMR. the second AMR.
+Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2015 - 31 March 2016 Performance 1 April 2016 - 31 March 2017 Production of SPG on Trees, SPG not produced within 15 SPG not produced during SPG not produced during Landscaping and months of adopting the Plan. the AMR. the second AMR.
 Development.

-The publication of the SPG has been delayed to coincide with the publication of the Renewable Energy SPG and other guidance documents.
+Analysis: The publication of the SPG has been delayed to coincide with the publication of the Renewable Energy SPG and other guidance documents.
 This will allow the authority to consult in a more co-ordinated and efficient manner, and reducing duplication.
 The delay in producing the SPG is justified and beneficial.

-Production to be monitored as part of subsequent AMRs.
+Future steps to be taken (if nea Future steps to be taken (if necessary): Production to be monitored as part of subsequent AMRs.